Posterior Inference in Curved Exponential Families under Increasing Dimensions: Appendix A: Technical Results

 In this section we prove the technical lemmas needed to prove our main result in the following section.
-Our exposition follows the work of Ghosal \cite{G2000}.
-For the sake of completeness we include Proposition \ref{TaylorExp}, which can be found in Portnoy \cite{Portnoy}, and a specialized version of Lemma 1 of Ghosal \cite{G2000}.
-All the remaining proofs use different techniques and weaker assumptions which leads to a sharper analysis.
+Our exposition follows the work of \cite{G2000}.
+For the sake of completeness we include Proposition \ref{TaylorExp}, which can be found in \cite{Portnoy}, and a specialized version of Lemma 1 of \cite{G2000}.
+All the remaining proofs use different techniques and rely on weaker assumptions.
 In particular, we no longer require the prior to be proper, no bounds on the growth of $\det \( \psi''(\theta_0) \)$ are imposed, and $\ln n$ and $\ln d$ do not need to be of the same order.